cjeanmary14/home-loan-qualification-project/README.md

 -After creating the model, I then try to avoid any possibilities over over/underfitting by pruning the tree a little bit.

-To view the code in the preditions Jupyter Notebook, [Check it Out](https://github.com/cjeanmary14/home-loan-qualification-project-data-preparation/blob/main/Home_Loan_Prediction_Notebook.ipynb) here.
+-To view the code in the preditions Jupyter Notebook, [Check it Out](https://github.com/cjeanmary14/home-loan-qualification-project-data-preparation/blob/main/Home_Loan_Prediction_Notebook.ipynb) here.

 ## Home Loan Qualification Analytics